 Why Your Company Should Participate

-When your company participates in the Moody College of Business Administration internship program, it has access to a pool of high quality pre-professionals who are eager to learn as well as contribute to your organization.
+When your company participates in the Moody College of Business Administration Internship Program, you have access to a pool of pre-professionals who are eager to learn as well as contribute to your organization.

 - Cost effective way to fill short-term needs without long-term commitment (temporary or seasonal positions).

 - Cost effective way to recruit and evaluate potential employees.